 Eligibility

-What we can tell you for sure, is that the greatest difference in order to have a passeport talent, is that you have to prove you will invest at least 30 thousand euros in the “entreprise” project in France.
-To do this, you will have to go through different steps which can prove challenging, especially when you are moving from something which is not always so straightforward to do.
-For example, you might have to open a French bank account prior to your arrival to France.
-The passeport talent eligibility criteria also include that you can prove:
+However, the greatest difference in eligibility between a passeport talent and an entrepreneur visa is the amount of money you will need to invest.
+For the Passeport talent Création d’entreprise visa, you must prove you will invest at least €30,000 in the “entreprise” project in France.
+To do this, you will have to go through different steps which can prove challenging, especially when moving across the world.
+For example, you will likely have to open a French bank account prior to your arrival to France.

 1. That the activity is compatible with safety, health and public peace,

-5. Prove an investment of at least €30,000 in the business project
+4. Prove an investment of at least €30,000 in the business project

-1. The existence of a real and serious project to create an economically viable business
+2. The existence of a real and serious project to create an economically viable business

 3. That you have €20,147.40 in resources for your project and sufficient remuneration

-Applicants must pay a tax of €200 to the French Immigration and Citizenship Office (Office français de l’immigration et de l’intégration – OFII) when the permit is issued.
+Once in France, there are administrative costs of €225.
+This includes the €200 tax to the French Immigration and Citizenship Office (Office français de l’immigration et de l’intégration – OFII) and the €25 stamp duty charged on residence permits.

-1. You are going to go through a complicated process to prove you will invest 30 thousand euros in France for your business project.
+1. You are going to go through a complicated process to prove you will invest €30,000 in France for your business project.
 Just having this money sitting in a bank account in your name and in your home country is not enough.
-There are some precise details to follow to be sure that the money is in the right account and in the right country.
+It’s a lengthy process, including but not limited to your home country bank, a French bank, a French notary, and the French Ministry of Economy and Finances, in order to ensure the money is in the correct account in the correct country.

 FAQs